Doubtful Baptisms—the need for conditional sacraments

 This argument could be rendered: “If there is a record of the baptism, and it was performed by a minister within the Catholic Church, it must be regarded as valid unless evidence comes to light that it is otherwise.”

-This was a perfectly reasonable position to hold prior to the Second Vatican Council because, as argued above, structures existed to protect sacramental integrity and provide the required moral certainty.
+This has already been answered above.
+It was a perfectly reasonable position to hold prior to the Second Vatican Council because, as argued above, structures existed to protect sacramental integrity and provide the required moral certainty.

 It is the breakdown of these structures that provides grounds for reasonable doubt.
 It is certainly true that the scale of abuses will differ from place to place.
-In some parts of the world it is likely that there have been thousands of cases, whereas in other parts of the world there may have been very few or even none.
+In some parts of the world, it is likely that there have been thousands of cases; in other parts of the world there may have been very few or even none.
 The argument contained in this paper is therefore not equally applicable in all parts of the world.

 And yet, baptism is so essential to salvation, and the very existence of the Church, that those responsible for the salvation of souls should be assiduous in arriving at moral certainty and not merely assume that no problem exists in their locality.